War in the Middle East and Global Capitalism

 In this war the IDF have deployed the use of AI and modern technology, as has also been the case in the war in Ukraine.
 The IDF however has taken it to a higher level.
 The exploding walkie talkies and pagers on September 17th illustrated the spectacular hight-tech methods that the IDF has developed.

 Amongst other things it is using algorithmically generated kill lists.
 The use of algorithmic warfare has transformed Israel’s military operations.
 It has numerous AI-assisted systems.
-According to Yedioth Ahronoth, (who was until early last year the IDF Chief of Staff), each army brigade has a “sophisticated intelligence apparatus akin to the movie ‘The Matrix.”.
+According to Yedioth Ahronoth, the daily newspaper, the former Chief of Staff of the IDF, Aviv Kochavi, each army brigade has a “sophisticated intelligence apparatus akin to the movie ‘The Matrix.”.

 Three tools have been particularly deployed in the Gaza – Lavender, Gospel and Where’s Daddy.
 Lavender provides a list of people approved for assassination.
 Gospel determines where they live, allegedly store arms or plan military operations.
 Where’s Daddy sends alerts when the target enters their home and informs the military where to strike.
 All three trawl masses of data from drones, satellite reconnaissance, location monitoring, social media, telephone calls, text messages and encrypted messaging applications.